 Low-fat milk is a beautiful choice for people with Invisalign since it provides a decent source of calcium for the teeth.
 Adding calcium to your diet can help strengthen your teeth and bones.
 The vitamin D and phosphates in milk help maintain strong teeth, gums, and bones, and they’re just as important for good oral health as calcium.
 Because milk lowers acid levels in plaque, you may wish to drink it after consuming sugary or starchy foods in order to prevent tooth decay.

-Contact Kumra Ortho to Know More Tips When You Wear Invisalign
+Contact Kumra Orthodontics to Know More Tips When You Wear Invisalign

 If you have more questions or are interested in knowing more tips about Invisalign, contact the best Washington Invisalign orthodontist.
 We will be glad to assist you!